COP28 delivers historic consensus in Dubai to accelerate climate action

 PHOTO

-“The world needed to find a new way.
-By following our North Star, we have found that path,” said COP28 President, Dr. Sultan Al Jaber during his closing speech.
-“We have worked very hard to secure a better future for our people and our planet.
-We should be proud of our historic achievement.”
+"The world needed to find a new way.
+By following our North Star, we have found that path," said Dr. Sultan bin Ahmed Al Jaber, Minister of Industry and Advanced Technology and COP28 President, during his closing speech.
+"We have worked very hard to secure a better future for our people and our planet.
+We should be proud of our historic achievement."

 "I promised a different sort of COP.
 A COP that brought everyone together – private and public…civil society and faith leaders, youth and indigenous peoples.
 Everyone came together from day one.
 Everyone united, acted and delivered."